abrar189/city-explorer/README.md

 Actual time needed to complete: 4hr

+Name of feature: Refactoring into Modules

+Estimate of time needed to complete: 1hr

+Start time: 2:30pm

+Finish time: 3pm

+Actual time needed to complete: 30 minute

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).